 The e-Commerce platform offers a very wide range of integration with third-party software.
 To be honest, we haven’t had to advertise the Partner Program very much at all.

 The commitment fee is several times lower than the startup fee of a McDonald’s restaurant.
-Unless the partner wants exclusive right for a large region, the fee can easily be just a few thousand bucks.
-Basically we just charge for the time we invest in partner training.
-So the commitment fee and working hours is the only possible loss, if the partner does not make it.
+Unless the partner wants the exclusive right for a large region, the fee can easily be just a few thousand bucks.
+Basically, we just charge for the time we invest in partner training.
+So the commitment fee and working hours is the only possible loss if the partner does not make it.

 Are there any risks with using Erply?